peachey2k2/peachey2k2.github.io/markdown/about.md

   <a href="https://github.com/peachey2k2/nixos">system</a>
   <a href="https://github.com/peachey2k2/nixos/tree/master/configs">dotfiles</a>
   <br>
+</p>

 I'm a third year Computer Engineering student mainly focusing on game development and systems programming.
 I also make plugins to be used in the Godot engine.
 Most of my work is open source.

-</p>
+This website is built with a bash script glued together with a [Nix](https://nixos.org/) flake.
+Each page gets built from a markdown file translated with [marked.js](https://marked.js.org/).
+Everything is hosted on [Github Pages](https://github.com/peachey2k2/peachey2k2.github.io).

 ## Games